There are many things to contemplate when it comes to taking care of your home.

 - Should I install carpet or laminate wood?

 Your heating system shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every energy bill.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 But how do I know if it’s time to replace my heater?